eballesteros/mnist-server/README.md

 This instruction will run train.py in a tensorflow docker container, train the model and save it into `./model_files/1`.

-*Note1:* The first time you run it, it may take some time to pull the docker image.
+*Note:* The first time you run it, it may take some time to pull the docker image.
 After that it should be reasonably fast.

 ## Deployment